Summary

 1. Spotlight the doctor’s practical experience

 Education, age, gender, hospital affiliation … Patients weigh several factors when choosing their physician.
-But 55% of people consider experience to be one of the most important factors.
+But 55% say experience is one of the most important factors.

 What does this mean for healthcare content writers?
 Don’t harp on education and credentials at the beginning of the bio.
 Instead, lead with the doctor’s: